nshobayo/okta-SpringSAML/README.md

 How to install the Spring Security SAML sample Okta application on Mac OS X:

-1. **Complete Step one in the "Installing the Spring Security SAML sample application "** at
+1. **Complete Step one in the "Installing the Spring Security SAML sample application" Section** at
 	:http://developer.okta.com/docs/guides/spring_security_saml.html#installing-the-spring-security-SAML-sample-application